Skip to main content

 Research synthesisModerate evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

 Across 4 studies, all reported beneficial moderate-sized effects of Lactobacillus acidophilus L-92 on improving atopic dermatitis severity.
-Three of four studies found statistically significant reductions in SCORAD and other severity indices, with moderate effect sizes observed in both children (aged 1 month to 10 years) and adults.
-The most studied dose was 20 mg L-92/day in one RCT, though dosing was not consistently reported across studies.
+Three of four studies found statistically significant reductions in SCORAD or similar clinical severity scores.
+Most evidence comes from small clinical trials in children and adults, with one study using a dose of 20 mg L-92/day.

 • Effective dose range: 20 mg L-92/day

-• Studied populations: young children with atopic dermatitis and food allergy; adult atopic dermatitis patients
+• Studied populations: children with atopic dermatitis and food allergy; adults with atopic dermatitis

 Doses used in studies